 Take one pound of the melt and pour soap base, then cut it into small cubes.

 **If you have a microwave, you can also opt to melt your soaps in there without the cover.
-Simple heat for several seconds, take out, stir and reheat.
+Simple heat for several seconds, take out, stir, and reheat.
 Repeat the process until the cubes are in liquid form.
-Make sure to take proper precuations when taking the hot bowl in and out of the microwave.
-Make sure to use a microwavable bowl as well.
+Make sure to take proper precautions when taking the hot bowl in and out of the microwave.
+Also, make sure to use a microwavable bowl as well.

 Use a rubber spatula to stir for easier removal.

-When the soap melt is in liquid form, drop in the essential oil and the chia seed.
-Give the soap another stir to make sure the chia and oil is disbursed throughout the soap.
+When the soap melt in liquid form, drop in the essential oil and the chia seed.
+Give the soap another stir to make sure the chia and oil are disbursed throughout the soap.

-With a waiting mold ready and using a heat protective cloth or oven mit, pour the mixture into the mold.
+With a waiting mold ready and using a heat protective cloth or oven mitt, pour the mixture into the mold.

 Make sure to fill.
 If using 4 oz molds this recipe will make 4 bars total.